blendmaster/geoid/README.md

 ## Contents

-* The `android` directory contains an Android application that draws a camera frame through OpenGL ES 2.0.
+* `android`: an Android application that draws a camera frame through OpenGL ES 2.0.
-* The `images` directory contains older training images, not used.
+* `images`: older training images, not used.
-* The `octave` directory contains some code to pull and process the ocean dataset from ECCO2 for the WebGL project.
+* `octave`: some code to pull and process the ocean dataset from ECCO2 for the WebGL project.
-* The `python` directory contains the main AR globe application and supporting code.
+* `python`: the main AR globe application and supporting code.
-* The `training` directory contains raw and cropped training images for the `geoid.py` program in the `python` directory.
+* `training`: raw and cropped training images for the `geoid.py` program in the `python` directory.
-* The `webgl` directory contains the ocean current visualization program, also hosted at <http://blendmaster.github.io/geoid/>
+* `webgl`: the ocean current visualization program, also hosted at <http://blendmaster.github.io/geoid/>

 View the README.md in each folder for more details.